Steven Hart

 • Inconsistent interaction patterns

-Instead of helping travellers and reducing anxiety, it put a high cognitive payload onto the user to:
+Instead of helping travellers and reducing their anxiety, it put a high cognitive payload onto the user by forcing them to form their own search, compare, remember and decide strategies as they navigated the vast expanse of informational and marketing content.

 Understanding the domain